-To set up bimini from stored position, unsnap the retaining strap snaps and unzip the canvas boot.
-Attach bimini top to the arch using the snaps.
-Unfold the top forward and install the tension straps into the quick disconnect fittings on the deck forward of the windshield.
+To set up the bimini top from the stored position:

+- 1. Unsnap the retaining strap snaps, unzip the canvas boot and store boot in a secure location. - 2.
+Attach bimini top to the arch using the snaps. - 3.
+Unfold the top forward and install the tension bars into the quick-disconnect fittings on the deck, fore of the windshield.

-Trailer and store the bimini top in the stowed position in its canvas boot.
+Store and trailer the bimini top in the stowed position, in its canvas boot.